|

 on South Main Street downtown, Mayor Steve Mientkiewicz,

-flashlight in hand, carefully navigated through the remnants of
+flashlight in hand, carefully navigated through the remnants

-what once were offices.
+of what once were offices.
 But, as the cool, late October breeze

 blew through several holes that expose the building to the outdoor

-elements, the offices no longer looked like places of work, but
+elements, the offices no longer looked like places of work,

-dampness filled the building.
+of dampness filled the building.
 The rooms were lined with buckets

 and water seemed to drip continuously from the ceiling.
 Sections